 To enhance Singapore's position as an international dispute resolution hub, Parliament enacted the Choice of Court Agreements Act (CCAA) on 14 April 2016.
-The CCAA only applies to international civil or commercial disputes and not matters such as family, matrimonial, insolvency, consumer matters, tortious claims not arising from contracts, antitrust and intellectual property.
+The CCAA applies only to international civil or commercial disputes and not matters such as insolvency, consumer matters, tortious claims not arising from contracts, antitrust and intellectual property.

 The CCAA implements the 2005 Hague Convention on Choice of Courts Agreements (HCCCA) to which Singapore is a signatory.
-The HCCCA establishes an international legal regime that requires contracting states to, inter alia, uphold exclusive choice of court agreements designating the courts of contracting states in international civil or commercial cases, and recognise and enforce judgments of the courts of other contracting states designated in exclusive choice of court agreements.
 Where a Singapore court is the chosen court under an exclusive choice of court agreement, the courts of other contracting states will be obliged to suspend or dismiss parallel proceedings brought in their jurisdiction, in favour of the Singapore court, and the Singapore court judgment must be recognised and enforced by all other contracting states.
 Singapore will likewise have reciprocal obligations to afford the same treatment to exclusive choice of court agreements in favour of the courts of other contracting states and to the judgment of their courts.
-There are currently 28 countries that are party to the HCCCA, namely Mexico and all European Union states except Denmark.
-As Mexico and the EU states are not covered under the current reciprocal enforcement regimes in Singapore under the RECJA and REFJA, the CCAA significantly extends the enforceability of Singapore court judgments.

-There may be instances where a foreign judgment falls within the scope of both the CCAA and either RECJA or REFJA (e.g., judgments of the superior UK courts).
+There may be instances where a foreign judgment falls within the scope of both the CCAA and either the RECJA or the REFJA (e.g., judgments of the superior UK courts).
 In instances of overlap, the CCAA overrides RECJA and REFJA.
-For the avoidance of doubt, the RECJA and REFJA have been amended to make them inapplicable to judgments falling under the CCAA.
-Notably, clause 2(2) of the CCAA provides that where the 'High Court' is designated in an exclusive choice of court agreement, the designation is to be construed as including the SICC unless a contrary intention appears in the agreement.
+For the avoidance of doubt, the RECJA and the REFJA have been amended to make them inapplicable to judgments falling under the CCAA.
+Notably, Clause 2(2) of the CCAA provides that where the 'High Court' is designated in an exclusive choice of court agreement, the designation is to be construed as including the SICC unless a contrary intention appears in the agreement.
 Hence, a party specifying the Singapore High Court as the chosen forum would be taken to have included the SICC as a chosen court.
 This evidently bolsters the services offered by the SICC and the enforceability of SICC judgments.

-Judgments from other countries that are not gazetted under the CCAA, RECJA or the REFJA may be enforced under common law.
-This requires an action upon the foreign judgment (i.e., the foreign judgment creditor commences a suit in a Singapore court, suing upon the original cause of action, and using the foreign judgment as evidence of the defendant's in personam liability on the claim).
+Judgments from other countries that are not gazetted under the CCAA, the RECJA or the REFJA may be enforced under common law.
+This requires an action on the foreign judgment (i.e., the foreign judgment creditor commences a suit in a Singapore court, suing on the original cause of action, and using the foreign judgment as evidence of the defendant's in personam liability on the claim).
 Typically, a summary judgment application is possible on a common law enforcement action.